mohdtasneem15/Sales-Data-Analysis/README.md

 We identified the month when the sale took place.

 These extra details will help us see when sales are highest and which days or times are busiest for the store.

+# Analytical question

+### Product
+What is the most selling product line?
+What is the total revenue by month?
+What month had the largest COGS?
+What product line had the largest revenue?
+What product line had the largest VAT?
+Fetch each product line and add a column to those product line showing "Good", "Bad".
+Good if its greater than average sales which is top 5 most profitable product lines?
+Which branch sold more products than average product sold?
+What is the most common product line by gender?
+What is the average rating of each product line?
+What is gross margin per product line?
+Which is the city has the largest revenue?

+### Customer
+Which customer type buys the most? what is average order value by customer type?
+What is the gender distribution per branch?
+What is the gender of most of the customers?